Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 crossref: true
 colorlinks: true
 ---

+*__Author__: Gregory van Beek*

+*Laanlab for Bionanoscience, Delft University of Technology*

+*__Date__: 04-09-2020*

+**!File under construction!**

 # Summary

-This file discusses the general outline of the experiments and interpretation of experiments using SAturated Transposon Analysis in Yeast (SATAY).
+Here the general outline of the experimental methods and interpretation of the results using SAturated Transposon Analysis in Yeast (SATAY) is discussed.
-The introduction explains the purpose of the experiments and what kind of results we expect and how to interpret these results.
+The introduction explains the purpose of the experiments and what kind of results are expected and how to interpret these results.
-The Methods and File types section explains the different kind of file types used during processing and analysis and how to read and use them.
+The Methods and File types section explains the different kind of files used during processing and analysis and how to read and use them.
 It also explains some custom made software for analyzing the data.
-This software is stored in the [Github page](<https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis>) of the this research.
+This software is stored in the [Github page](<https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis>).
-The steps needed for the processing and initial analysis of the data is explained in the Data Analysis section.
+For processing the data, a workflow is created using different software tools.
-This includes a detailed step-by-step tutorial on how to use the different software packages and what steps need to be taken for the processing to go from the raw sequencing reads to the location of all the transposon insertion and the number of reads at each location.
+A detailed step-by-step tutorial on how to use the different software packages and what steps need to be taken for the processing to go from the raw sequencing reads to the location of all the transposon insertion and the number of reads at each location in included at the end.

 # Introduction

-About 20% of the genes in wild type *Saccharomyces Cerevisiae* are essential, meaning that they cannot be deleted without crippling the cell to such an extent that it either cannot survive (lethality) or multiply
+About 20% of the genes in wild type *Saccharomyces Cerevisiae* are essential, meaning that they are required for vital cellular functions and thus cannot be deleted without crippling the cell to such an extent that it either cannot survive (lethality) or proliferate (sterility).
-(sterility).
-(Non)-essentiality of genes is not constant over different genetic backgrounds, but genes can gain or lose essentiality when other genes are mutated.
+Essentiality of genes is not constant between different genetic backgrounds.
-Moreover, it is expected that the interactions between genes changes in mutants (changes in the interaction map).
-This raises a number of questions:

-- *If there exists a relation between genes which gain or lose essentiality after mutations and the changes in the interaction map?*

-- If a gene x gains or loses essentiality after a mutation in gene y, does the essentiality of gene y also changes if a mutation in gene x is provoked?

-- After a mutation that reduces the fitness of a population of cells, the population is sometimes able to increase its fitness by mutating other genes (e.g. dBem1 eventually result in mutations in Bem3).
-Can these mutations, that are initiated by cells themselves, be predicted based on the interaction maps (i.e. predict survival of the fittest)?

-- If a gene x is suppressed, it will possibly change the essentiality of another gene.
-It is expected that most changes in essentiality will occur in the same subnetwork of the mutated gene.
-If a gene y is suppressed that is part of the same network as gene x, does this invoke similar changes in this subnetwork?
-In other words, are there common changes in the subnetwork when a random change is made within this subnetwork?

-- Are there relations between the changes in the interaction network after a mutation and the Genetic Ontology (GO-)terms of changed genes?

-To check the essentiality of genes, SATAY (SAturated Transposon Analysis in Yeast) experiments will be performed on different genetic backgrounds [Michel et.al., 2017] [Segal et.al., 2018].
-This uses transposons to inhibit genes and it allows to compare the effects of this inhibition on the fitness of the cells (see for example the [galaxyproject website](<https://galaxyproject.github.io/training-material/topics/genome-annotation/tutorials/tnseq/tutorial.html>) which explains it in the context of bacteria, but the same principles hold for yeast cells).
+The underlying mechanism for this change in essentiality is a reorganization of the genetic interaction network.
+For wild type (WT) cells, an extensive interaction network [already exists](https://thecellmap.org/), although still incomplete [Costanzo et.al.
+2016].
+But for mutants, such an interaction map is not yet available and therefore the question how exactly the interaction network changes after perturbing one of more genes remains unanswered.
+With a new experimental technique in yeast we can measure the essentiality for all genes in different genetic backgrounds.
+Using these results we aim to create an interaction network for multiple backgrounds and with this information we want to create a machine learning algorithm that can predict how the network changes for other backgrounds (see for current progress [the github page for machine learning](<https://github.com/leilaicruz/machine-learning-for-yeast>)).

+To check the essentiality of genes a technique called transposon sequencing is applied that has been used in bacteria many times before (e.g. [galaxyproject website](<https://galaxyproject.github.io/training-material/topics/genome-annotation/tutorials/tnseq/tutorial.html>)).
+We use an adapted version of this technique that first has been used in *Schizoaccharomyces Pombe* [Guo et.al.
+2013] and has recently been applied in *Saccharomyces Cerevisiae* [Michel et.al.
+2017] [Segal et.al., 2018].
-Transposons are small pieces of DNA that can integrate in a random location in the genome.
-When the insertion happens at the location of a gene, this gene will be inhibited (i.e. it can still be transcribed, but typically it cannot be translated into a functional protein).
+Transposon sequencing for *S. Cerevisiae* is called SAturated Transposon Analysis in Yeast (SATAY), which uses transposons (small pieces of mobile DNA) that can insert in genes and thereby inhibit the gene function (i.e. it can still be transcribed, but typically it cannot be translated into a functional protein).
 After a transposon is randomly inserted in the DNA, the growth of the cell is checked.
-If the cell cannot produce offspring, the transposon has likely been inserted in an essential gene or genomic region.
+If the cell cannot proliferate, the transposon has likely been inserted in a critical genomic region causing a significant decrease in the fitness.
 This is done for many cells at the same time.
-All the cells are let to grow after insertion and the cells that have a transposon inserted in an essential part of their DNA (therefore having a low fitness) will, after some time, be outcompeted by the cells with an insertion in a non-essential part of the DNA (cells with a relatively high fitness).
+After transposon insertion, the cells are grown and those that have a transposon inserted at a location that causes a significant decrease in their fitness occur less often in population compared with cells with a higher fitness.
-By means of sequencing, the location of the transposon insertion can be checked and related to a specific gene.
+The DNA of all cells is extracted and, by means of sequencing, the location of the transposon insertion can be determined.
-Since the cells that have an essential part of the genome blocked do not occur in the population, those cells are not sequenced and hence the location of the transposon in these cells are missing in the sequencing results.
+Transposons inserted in a vital genomic region will be absent in the sequencing results and regions that important, but not vital, will have less insertions compared with the regions that do not significantly decrease the fitness of the cells.
 Thus, when the sequencing results of all the cells are aligned to a reference genome, some genomic locations are missing in the sequencing results.
 These missing locations corresponds to potentially essential genomic regions.
-The genome of all cells (called the library) is saturated when all possible insertion sites have at least one insertion of a transposon.
+The genome of all cells (called the library) is saturated when all possible genomic regions are covered by transposons.
 In that case all regions of the DNA are checked for their essentiality.

 ## Essentiality

-Essentiality of genes are defined as its deletion is determental to cell in the form that either the cell cannot grow anymore and dies, or the cell cannot give rise to offspring.
+A gene is essential when its function is absolutely required for some vital cellular function.
 Essentiality can be grouped in two categories, namely type I and type II [Chen et.al.
 2016].
 Type I essential genes are genes, when inhibited, show a loss-of-function that can only be rescued (or masked) when the lost function is recovered by a gain-of-function mechanism.
 Typically these genes are important for some indispensable core function in the cell (e.g. Cdc42 in *S. Cerevisiae* that is type I essential for cell polarity).
 Type II essential genes are the ones that look essential upon inhibition, but the effects of its inhibition can be rescued or masked by the deletion of (an)other gene(s).
 These genes are therefore not actually essential, but when inhibiting the genes some toxic side effects are provoked that are deleterious for the cells.

-The idea is that the essentiality of genes (both type I and type II), may change between different genetic backgrounds.
+Essentiality of genes (both type I and type II), may change between different genetic backgrounds due to a reorganization of the genetic interaction map.
-For changes in essentiality four cases are considered:
+For changes in essentiality in different genetic backgrounds, four cases are considered:

-1. A gene is **essential** in WT and remains **essential** in the mutant.
+1. a gene is **essential** in WT and remains **essential** in the mutant,

-2. A gene is **non-essential** in WT and remains **non-essential** in the mutant.
+2. a gene is **non-essential** in WT and remains **non-essential** in the mutant,

-3. A gene is **essential** in WT and becomes **non-essential** in the mutant.
+3. a gene is **essential** in WT and becomes **non-essential** in the mutant,

-4. A gene is **non-essential** in WT and becomes **essential** in the mutant.
+4. a gene is **non-essential** in WT and becomes **essential** in the mutant.

 An example is given in the figure below, where an interaction map is